sealedhermit/test.github.io/_pages/about.md

 permalink: /about/
 ---

 I enjoy teaching - with a particular focus on children with special needs.
-I do not like to use that phrase because it has and/or implies certain negative connotations.
-This is my journey on teaching: my experiences, thoughts and ideas on what I have found to be most effective.
+I also enjoy travelling and taking photos.
+This is my journey: my experiences, thoughts and ideas on what I have found to be helpful and effective.
 I hope it helps you!

 Aparna Anna